meidanzhu/meidanzhu.github.io/_posts/2020-08-05-rails_project.markdown

 ```

 A **has_many :through** association is often used to set up a many-to-many connection with another model.
 This association indicates that the declaring model can be matched with zero or more instances of another model by proceeding through a third model.
-* The *Photo* table will have a row with the user_id and category_id columns corresponding to our given user and category.
-When submitting a form on the browser, the Photo table will have a new row with the correct user_id and group_id values.
+* The Photos table will have a row with the user_id and category_id columns corresponding to our given user and category.
+When submitting a form on the browser, the Photos table will have a new row with the correct user_id and group_id values.
 * ```
 class User < ApplicationRecord
     has_many :photos